masaru-star/masaru-star/README.md

 I'm building a tool to organize information about my own personality—things like my recent thoughts and special skills—but it's proving difficult.

 Still, it's fun to look at.

-### July 18
-As for my activities, I make it a rule to take Sundays and Mondays off.

 > Only the most recent 3 days are posted.
 ## 🚀 My current project